ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ### Compile a Project
-A project should be compiled if it is required to generate the libraries (i.e BALOs) from the modules in the project.
+A project should be compiled if it is required to generate the libraries (i.e., BALOs) from the modules in the project.
 Compiling a project will compile all modules found in the project's root folder.
 Building a project runs through phases including dependency resolution, compilation, artifact generation, and unit test execution.